itzg/docker-minecraft-server/README.md

 ### Enable Aikar's Flags

-[Aikar has does some research](https://aikar.co/2018/07/02/tuning-the-jvm-g1gc-garbage-collector-flags-for-minecraft/) into finding the optimal JVM flags for GC tuning, which becomes more important as more users are connected concurrently.
+[Aikar has does some research](https://mcflags.emc.gs/) into finding the optimal JVM flags for GC tuning, which becomes more important as more users are connected concurrently.
 The set of flags documented there can be added using

     -e USE_AIKAR_FLAGS=true

+When `MEMORY` is greater than or equal to 12G, then the Aikar flags will be adjusted according to the article.

+Large page support can also be enabled by adding

+    -e USE_LARGE_PAGES=true

 ### HTTP Proxy